HenrikBengtsson/future/revdep/README.md

      writeWig(rs, seq.len = NULL, design=NULL, sample=20, drop.zero=TRUE, normalize=TRUE, verbose=TRUE)

 These lines will be truncated in the PDF manual.

+checking compiled code ...
+NOTE
+File ‘Repitools/libs/Repitools.so’:
+  Found no call to: ‘R_useDynamicSymbols’

+It is good practice to register native routines and to disable symbol search.

+See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
 ```

 ## R.filesets (2.11.0)